nsrau/azure-docs.it-it/articles/active-directory/conditional-access/require-managed-devices.md

 Per registrare un dispositivo con Azure AD, sono disponibili tre opzioni:

-- **I dispositivi registrati in Azure AD** : per ottenere un dispositivo personale registrato con Azure AD
+- **Azure AD registered devices** - to get a personal device registered with Azure AD
-- **I dispositivi aggiunti ad Azure AD** : per ottenere un dispositivo Windows 10 aziendale che non fa parte di un'infrastruttura Active Directory registrata con Azure AD.
+- **Azure AD joined devices** - to get an organizational Windows 10 device that is not joined to an on-premises AD registered with Azure AD.
-- **Dispositivi aggiunti all'identità ibrida di Azure AD** : per ottenere un Windows 10 o un dispositivo legacy supportato che fa parte di un'infrastruttura Active Directory registrata con Azure AD.
+- **Hybrid Azure AD joined devices** - to get a Windows 10 or supported down-level device that is joined to an on-premises AD registered with Azure AD.

-Queste tre opzioni sono descritti nell'articolo [che cos'è un'identità del dispositivo?](../devices/overview.md)
+These three options are discussed in the article [What is a device identity?](../devices/overview.md)

 Per risultare gestito, un dispositivo registrato deve essere un **dispositivo aggiunto ad Azure AD ibrido** o un **dispositivo contrassegnato come conforme**.